High-intent razor burn + aftershave routine

 Beef Tallow for Razor Burn: How to Use Beef Tallow After Shaving

-A practical guide to using beef tallow for razor burn after shaving, including low-friction steps for face, neck, underarms, legs, and other ingrown-prone areas.
+A practical guide to using beef tallow for razor burn and post-shave irritation, including low-friction aftershave steps for face, neck, underarms, legs, and other ingrown-prone areas.

 Quick summary

-- Why razor burn shows up right after shaving: Razor burn usually follows too much friction in one session: repeated passes, dull blades, shaving against the grain, or shaving skin that already feels dry or reactive.
-It often shows up fast as heat, redness, sting, or a rough bumpy feel, especially on the neck, jawline, underarms, bikini line, and inner thighs.
+- Why razor burn shows up right after shaving: Razor burn usually comes from too much friction in one session: repeated passes, a dull blade, heavy pressure, shaving against the grain, or shaving skin that already feels dry or reactive.
+It tends to show up quickly as heat, redness, stinging, or a rough bumpy feel, especially on the neck, jawline, upper lip, underarms, bikini line, and inner thighs where skin is thinner or hair growth changes direction.

 Why people choose this approach

-- Razor burn usually follows too much friction in one session: repeated passes, dull blades, shaving against the grain, or shaving skin that already feels dry or reactive.
-It often shows up fast as heat, redness, sting, or a rough bumpy feel, especially on the neck, jawline, underarms, bikini line, and inner thighs.
+- Razor burn usually comes from too much friction in one session: repeated passes, a dull blade, heavy pressure, shaving against the grain, or shaving skin that already feels dry or reactive.
+It tends to show up quickly as heat, redness, stinging, or a rough bumpy feel, especially on the neck, jawline, upper lip, underarms, bikini line, and inner thighs where skin is thinner or hair growth changes direction.

 Keep in mind